Kavishika-Kahandawala/Kavishika-Kahandawala/README.md

-- 👋 Hi, I’m @Kavishika-Kahandawala
+👋 Hi, I’m @Kavishika-Kahandawala
-- 👀 I’m interested in playing video games
-- 🌱 I’m currently an undergratuate at SLIIT
+🌱 I’m currently an undergratuate at SLIIT
-- 📫 While you are here, Visit My Portfolio at https://kavishika-kahandawala.github.io/
+📫 While you are here, Visit My Portfolio at https://kavishika-kahandawala.github.io/
 <!--- - 💞️ I’m looking to collaborate on ...  --->

 <br>